churslic/rshell/README.md

 2. bin/rshell

 *Bugs/Limitations/Issues*
-1. This project so far does not support the use of conditionals.
-Any form of ; && or || will result in an error.
+1. This program does not exactly match regular bash commands.
+For example typing in "ls#pwd" into bash would not execute, but in this rshell program it will ignore #pwd and execute ls.